 Students accepted into the graduate program in computer science can pursue either a Masters degree or a Doctoral degree in computer science.
-However, students pursuing a Doctorate degree can request to be awarded a Masters degree along the way provided they have fulfilled all the requirements for the Masters program.
+However, students pursuing a Doctoral degree can request to be awarded a Master's degree along the way provided they have fulfilled all of the requirements for the Master's program.